i2bc/ORFmine/docs/Run_orfribo.md

 #### Alignement configuration

-  ` --multi_alignement` The maximum number of allowed multiple alignments for each read.
-Default : 10
+  ` --multi_alignement` The maximum number of allowed multiple alignments for each read

   `--introns_length` Intron length, applicable only when using STAR as the aligner.
 Default : 3000.
 This parameter defines the maximum intron length allowed during the mapping process.
 If STAR is used as the aligner, this corresponds to the `--alignIntronMax` option in STAR, which specifies the maximum intron size that STAR will consider during alignment.